2013 Sun Belt Conference men's basketball tournament

 The 2013 Sun Belt Conference men's basketball tournament was held in Hot Springs, Arkansas from March 8 to March 11 at the Summit Arena and the Convention Center Court.
-The Tournament winner received an automatic bid into the 2013 NCAA tournament.
-The Semifinals games was televised on the Sun Belt Network, with the championship game on ESPN, on Monday March 11.
+The tournament winner received an automatic bid to the 2013 NCAA tournament.
+The semifinals games were televised on the Sun Belt Network, with the championship game aired on ESPN, on Monday March 11.